-Codify Art is a Brooklyn based collective of multidisciplinary artists.
+Codify Art is a multidisciplinary collective of QTPOC artists.

 To "codify art" is to reclaim art through radical redefinition.

 The existing vocabulary of the arts and society at large often proves inadequate for engagement with the stories of marginalized groups.
 Codifying builds an alternative, inclusionary language with which the artist can communicate their experience and through which the viewer can understand and respond.
 We clear common ground; we teach, learn, and teach continuously.